kean/articles/2017-07-10-api-client-in-swift.markdown

 _ = client.request(API.getCustomerProfile())
 ```

 Great, this works just as expected!
-I'm still experimenting with this approach and haven't yet put this in production code.
-However, it looks really promising.
-The Swift type system is obviously so much more powerful than Objective-C, but I can't stop myself from wanting more.
+The Swift type system is so much more powerful than Objective-C, it's fantastic what you can do with it.

 ## Conclusion